wedding planner rsvp software

 Both platforms are free, which makes them attractive for budget-conscious clients.
 For planners who want a unified view of their portfolio, they're a workaround, not a solution.

-WhiteClover is purpose-built for professional wedding planners and does offer a single dashboard across multiple clients with RSVP tracking, guest counts, and seating.
+WhiteClover is purpose-built for professional wedding planners and offers a single wedding planner dashboard across multiple clients with RSVP tracking, guest counts, and seating.
+From one screen you see RSVP progress, pending tasks, and who still needs a reminder for every client wedding.
 It's the closest competitor to Invyt's multi-client approach.

 Planning Pod: Best for Full-Service Planning Firms

-Planning Pod is enterprise-grade wedding planning software aimed at firms running multiple planners across many clients.
+Planning Pod is event-management software aimed at firms and venues running many events.
 RSVP management is one component of a larger suite that includes client communication, contracts, payments, and vendor coordination.

 Side-by-Side Comparison